ILikeAI/AlwaysReddy/README.md

 WHISPER_BATCH_SIZE = 16
 WHISPER_MODEL_PATH = None  # you can point this to an existing model or leave it set to none
 ```

-### How to use:
-There are currently only main 2 actions:

-Voice chat:
-- Press `Ctrl + Shift + Space`  to start dictating, you can talk for as long as you want, then press `Ctrl + Shift + Space` again to stop recording, a few seconds later you will get a voice response from the AI.

-Voice chat with context of your clipboard:
-- Double tap `Ctrl + Shift + Space` (or just hold `Ctrl + Shift` and quickly press `Space` Twice) This will give the AI the content of your clipboard so you can ask it to reference it, rewrite it, answer questions from its contents... whatever you like!
-- Clear the assistants memory with `ctrl + alt + f12`.
-- Cancel recording or TTS with `ctrl + alt + x`

-All hotkeys can be edited in config.py

 ## How to swap servers or models
 To swap models open the config.py file and uncomment the sections for the API you want to use.
 For example this is how you would use Claude 3 sonnet, if you wanted to use LM studio you would comment out the Anthropic section and uncomment the LM studio section.